WilliamJudge94/sxdm/docs/intro.rst

 Installation
 ============

-SXDM can be installed from the **python package index (PyPI) using pip - coming soon**
+SXDM can be installed from the python package index (PyPI) using pip

 .. code:: bash

-   $ follow Developement Installation
+   $ pip install sxdm

 Development
 ===========